What to Expect From DockerCon 2019

 Aside from the Open Source Summit talks, there is a range of tracks to choose from: Docker Tech Talks, Docker for Developers, Docker for IT Infrastructure and Ops, Case Studies, Black Belt, Ecosystem Track, workshops and more.
 Some talks will offer chances for discussion and a panel of guest speakers.

-Here are a few speakers and talks to look out for:
+Here are a few speakers and talks about looking out for:

-Container Security: Theory & Practice At Netflix – Michael Wardrop, the Senior Security Software Engineer for Netflix will be sharing his story on how this fast-growing company came to use containers in order to improve the developer experience.
-The talk will touch upon security theory for container ecosystems and important lessons to learn from.
+Container Security: Theory & Practice At Netflix – Michael Wardrop, the Senior Security Software Engineer for Netflix, will be sharing his story on how this fast-growing company came to use containers to improve the developer experience.
+The talk will touch upon security theory for container ecosystems and essential lessons to learn.
 This one-hour breakout session is part of the Black Belt track, which dives deep into the technicalities of containers and is suitable for intermediate or advanced level attendees already using Docker.